michaelly92/Game-database-project/README.md

 # Game Library CRUD App

-This is a simple CRUD (Create, Read, Update, Delete) application for managing a collection of games.
+This is a CRUD (Create, Read, Update, Delete) application for managing a collection of games.
 It's built using Python with Flask framework for the backend and SQLite database for data storage.

 ## Features